rodstaff/adderoller/README.md

 # list-adder

 This simple app is written in ReactJS.
-It adds a new tree to an existing list.
-The format is intentionally flat to see the components parent-child flow clearly.
+It adds a new entry to an existing list.
+The code format is intentionally flat to see the components parent-child flow clearly.
+It will be refactored later ...